What we know about the man charged in the attack in Boulder, Colorado

-He is charged federally with commission of a hate crime, which carries a sentence of life in prison when the charge includes attempted murder.
-Colorado state charges include 16 counts of attempted first-degree murder, two counts of using an incendiary device and 16 counts of attempted use of an incendiary device.

-A judge set a $10 million cash-only bond on the state charges.

-Additional charges are possible in federal court.
-The Justice Department plans to seek a grand jury indictment.
+Soliman was being held Tuesday on a $10 million, cash-only bond, according to prosecutors.
+He’s due back in a Boulder County courtroom Thursday.
+More charges are possible in federal court, where the Justice Department will seek a grand jury indictment.

+Public defender Kathryn Herold is representing Soliman.
+She declined to comment after Monday’s hearing where he officially was charged.

 Soliman was born in Egypt and he moved three years ago to Colorado Springs, where he lived with his wife and five children, according to state court documents.
 He previously spent 17 years living in Kuwait.